 Benjamin married Sarah Ray, the daughter of Hue Ray.
 Benjamin and his wife Sarah had at least 11 children.
 There are many church records that still exist.

-E Benjamin is rarely confused with the other men, so we will not discuss him in any detail.
+Benjamin (son of Philip Senior) is rarely confused with the other men, so we will not discuss him in any detail.